Welcome to the CDH!

-The Council on Dispensational Hermeneutics was started in 2008 to provide a forum for discussion among traditional dispensationalists in the important areas of hermeneutics and theological method.
-In biblical studies, the last several decades have complicated interpretation.
-Such issues have been discussed in several forums where traditional dispensationalists interact with those of other persuasions.
-There was no official forum, however, for traditionalists to discuss issues among themselves.
-The Council was started to meet that particular need.
-CDH has one annual two-day meeting in different parts of North America usually in the month of September.
-Local church pastors are invited to attend the meetings so that the discussions among the academic community can be grounded in every day ministry concerns.
+The Council on Dispensational Hermeneutics was started in 2008 to provide a forum for discussion among traditional-dispensational thinkers in the important areas of hermeneutics and theological method.
+Issues related to biblical interpretation have been broadly discussed in several forums, however, there was no official forum, for traditional-dispensational thinkers to discuss issues among themselves.
+The Council was inaugurated to meet that particular need.
+CDH convenes a two-day meeting annually in September rotating between various locations throughout North America.
+In addition to welcoming scholars, leaders, students, and community members, local pastors are warmly invited to attend the meetings so that the discussions among the academic community can be grounded in every day ministry concerns.

 18TH ANNUAL COUNCIL ON DISPENSATIONAL HERMENEUTICS NATIONAL CONFERENCE